lechium/TableViewPlaygroundUsingView-BasedNSTableViewandNSOutlineView/README.md

 ## Description

+A few minor changes have gotten this mostly working in Catalina+ the Complex TableView example still crashes at the moment, trying to work that out.

 This example demonstrates the View Based TableView.
 The demo focuses on three areas:
 1. Basic TableView, 2.
 Complex TableView, 3.
 Complex OutlineView.